-The results of the nine year-long annual assessment of physical conditions at Nake'muu Pueblo (1998-2006) led to the conclusion that the natural environment, in particular the amount of yearly snowfall and elk moving through the site, are responsible for the deterioration of the standing wall architecture, not the operations at the DARHT Facility (Vierra and Schmidt 2006).
-As a result of this statistically quantitative study, additional annual monitoring at Nake'muu Pueblo under the DARHT MAP was determined to not be required and was suspended in FY 2007.
+The results of the nine year-long annual assessment of physical conditions at Nake'muu Pueblo (1998-2006) led to the conclusion that the natural environment, in particular the amount of yearly snowfall and elk moving through the site, is responsible for the deterioration of the standing wall architecture, not the operations at the DARHT Facility (Vierra and Schmidt 2006).
+As a result of this statistically quantitative study, additional annual monitoring at Nake'muu Pueblo under the DARHT MAP was determined to not be required and was suspended in FY

+2007.
 Note that yearly qualitative assessments of Nake'muu Pueblo have also been performed as part of the MAP for the special environmental analysis associated with the Cerro Grande fire (DOE 2000a).
 These field checks, conducted by the LANL archaeologists, include brief assessments of the standing walls at Nake'muu Pueblo along with checks of the associated fire road and firebreak.
-During the period of FY 2006 to 2009, the Nake'muu Pueblo field checks were directly tied into the annual visit by the Pueblo de San Ildefonso, which provided Pueblo de San Ildefonso visitors on the DARHT Facility tour with the opportunity to witness and discuss conditions at this ancestral pueblo.
+During the period of FY 2006 to 2009 the Nake'muu Pueblo field checks were directly tied into the annual visit by the Pueblo de San Ildefonso, which provided Pueblo de San Ildefonso visitors on the DARHT Facility tour with the opportunity to witness and discuss conditions at this ancestral pueblo.

-The FY 2018 annual photographic documentation of the site was conducted on September 12, 2018, by LANL archaeologists.
-Three and one-half stones from the top of a wall were identified to have fallen since the previous assessment in September 2017.
-Two chinking stones were also identified to have fallen from two different walls since the previous FY's assessment.
-Natural erosion continues to be seen throughout the site as well as slight mortar loss.
-Several wall areas continue to show evidence of undercutting, of which a few show a slight increase in this undercutting from between the FY 2017 and FY 2018 assessments (LANL 2017c).
+The FY 2019 annual photographic documentation of the site was conducted in the fourth quarter of the FY, by LANL archaeologists.
+Based on the survey natural erosion continues to be seen throughout the site as well as slight mortar loss.
+Several wall areas continue to show evidence of undercutting, of which a few show a slight increase in this undercutting from between the FY 2018 and FY 2019 assessments (LANL 2017c).